The Best Canned Chili at the Grocery Store (With a New #1!)

 Dennison’s Original Chili Con Carne with Beans

-Dennison’s Chili Con Carne with Beans is well seasoned, creamy, and meaty—and it doesn’t taste like an aluminum can.
-It’s hearty in a way other chilis can only dream of being, and it’s packed with big hunks of beef and pork rather than uninspiring ground-up molecules of meat like a lot of competitors.
-It’s also not overly tomato-y, and there’s a steady yet subtle flavor of garlic and onion.
+Dennison’s Chili Con Carne with Beans is pretty much perfect.
+The beans are creamy, the flavor is neutral—and, most importantly, it doesn’t taste like an aluminum can.
+It’s hearty in a way other chilis can only dream of being, and it’s packed with big hunks of beef and pork rather than ground-up molecules of meat like a lot of competitors.
+It’s also not overly tomatoey, and there’s a steady yet subtle flavor of garlic and onion.
 The pinto beans really shine, too.
 This chili isn’t packed with flavor, but that makes it highly versatile and a great blank slate for sprucing up—use this as a base to make chili exactly the way you’d make it if you were cooking it from scratch.
 The ingredients work in harmony, making it the best canned chili we tasted overall.
 Balance is what makes good chili, and Dennison’s has that in spades.
 Don’t expect a flavor bomb, but buy it confidently. —Danny Palumbo & Gwynedd Stuart

 Credit: Ryan Martin / Instacart